 It is also worth mentioning that often controller interfaces are built into the design of a synthesizer, however they remain accessible for controlling other instruments via dedicated outputs, most prominently MIDI and CV/Gate.

-Whether you decide to go all analog and use something like Make Noise Pressure Points to control your synthesizer or use the futuristic Wave Gestural Ring Controller from Genki there are primarily two types of signals that you'll be working with: binary and continuous.
+Whether you decide to go all analog and use something like Make Noise Pressure Points to control your synthesizer or use the Studio MIDI Guitar from Jamstik, there are primarily two types of signals that you'll be working with: binary and continuous.
 By binary, I mean all signals that have just two states: off and on.
 This can be expressed by analog gate and trigger signals, note on and note off messages in MIDI, switches, etc.

 As you would expect, continuous control signals are those that have a range of values between their minimum and maximum points.
 These are known as CC (continuous controller) messages in MIDI, and control voltage signals in analog equipment.
 These may be expressed by sliders, knobs, surface pressure, XY pads, etc.